-Our continuum based thinking allow us to explore our very extensive and diverse exercise library and use it correctly based on individuals abilities, goals and requirements.
+Our continuum based thinking allow us to explore and apply our extensive and variable movement library and use it correctly based on the individual's abilities, goals and requirements.

 METHODS WE USE

-- Shifting is moving sub-maximal load through the field of gravity and it's great for tensile strength (create resilient tissue which prevents soft tissue injuries), create stability while moving load off the midline or strengthen collagen in the tissue.
+Shifting is moving sub-maximal load through the field of gravity and it's great for tensile strength (create resilient tissue which prevents soft tissue injuries), create stability while moving load off the midline or strengthen collagen in the tissue.

 Flow is a sequence of variety of movement organised in a rhythmical way.
 They can improve cognitive function, motor control or increase aerobic capacity.